Graduate Research Forum

 Session 4 1:30 – 2:30 p.m.

 Participants must be UCF graduate students enrolled in the spring 2020 term.
 Projects submitted must be research conducted as part of a UCF graduate program or class supervised by UCF faculty/instructors.
+Students may only submit one proposal as the primary author for the Graduate Research Forum.

 Participants will need to select the presentation format when submitting their proposal and can only present in one format (oral or poster) per year.
 Once proposals are submitted students cannot change presentation format.